Thermodynamic Formalism for Random Weighted Covering Systems

 Deterministic transitive expansive dynamics $T:[0,1]\to [0,1]$ or $T:S^1\to S^1$ have a well-developed ``thermodynamic formalism'', whereby the transfer operator with potential $\varphi$ of sufficient regularity has a unique invariant probability measure $\mu$ that is absolutely continuous with respect to a conformal measure, and $\mu$ arises as a maximizer of the sum of the metric entropy and the integral of the potential \cite{bowen75,Ruelle_Thermodynamicformalism_1978} (shifts of finite type, smooth dynamics), \cite{denker1990,liverani_conformal_1998,buzzi-sarig03} (piecewise smooth dynamics), \cite{Ruelle_Thermodynamicformalism_1978,przytycki_conformal_2010} (distance expanding mappings), \cite{mauldin_graph_2003,buzzi-sarig03,arbieto-matheus06,varandas-viana10,castro-varandas13} (countable shifts, non-uniformly expanding dynamics).

-Thermodynamic formalism for random dynamical systems has been mainly restricted to the case of random shifts and continuous random dynamics.
+Thermodynamic formalism for random dynamical systems has been exclusively restricted to the case of continuous random dynamics and maps that can be coded as random shifts.
 Kifer \cite{kifer92} proved the existence and uniqueness of equilibrium states for smooth expanding dynamics; Khanin and Kifer \cite{khanin-kifer96} generalized this to smooth random dynamics that are expanding on average.
 In parallel work, Bogensch\"utz \cite{Bogenschutz1992} proved a variational principle for topological random dynamical systems (the domain $X$ is compact and each $T_\omega:X\to X$ is a homeomorphism), extending a result of Ledrappier and Walters \cite{LW77} to allow random potentials with measurable dependence $\omega\mapsto \varphi_\omega$.
 For random subshifts of finite type, Bogensch\"utz and Gundlach \cite{Bogenschutz_RuelleTransferOperator_1995a} and Gundlach \cite{gundlach96} proved uniqueness of (random) relative equilibrium states.
 Thermodynamic formalism for countable random Markov shifts has been investigated in various settings by Denker, Kifer, and Stadlbauer \cite{denker-etal08}, Stadlbauer \cite{stadlbauer_random_2010,stadlbauer_coupling_2017}, Roy and Urba\'nski \cite{roy_random_2011}, and Mayer and Urba\'nski \cite{mayer_countable_2015}.
 Mayer, Skorulski, and Urba\'nski developed distance expanding random mappings in \cite{mayer_distance_2011}, which generalize the works of \cite{kifer92} and \cite{Bogenschutz_RuelleTransferOperator_1995a}.
 Simmons and Urba\'nski established a variational principle and the existence of a unique relative equilibrium state for these maps in \cite{simmons_relative_2013}.
-In the recent article \cite{stadlbauer_quenched_2020}, the authors considered sequential dynamics given by composition of transfer operators for continuous surjective expanding maps; this allowed them to construct quenched equilibrium states for which they proved an almost sure invariance principle.
+In the recent articles \cite{stadlbauer_quenched_2020} and \cite{stadlbauer_thermodynamic_2020}, the authors considered sequential dynamics given by composition of transfer operators for continuous surjective expanding and non-uniform expanding maps; this allowed them to construct random equilibrium states, and to establish statistical laws.